humanmade/aws-analytics/README.md

 You can further trim the size of the returned response using the `filter_path` query parameter.
 For example if we're only interested in the stats aggregation we can set `filter_path=-aggregations.sessions` to remove it from the response.

+## Audiences

+Audiences allow for the creation of conditions to narrow down event queries or endpoints but also can be used for determining effects on the client side.

+### Mapping Event Data

+To enable the use of event record data in the audience editor it needs to be mapped to a human readable label using the `Altis\Analytics\Audiences\register_`

 ## Required Infrastructure

 A specific infrastructure set up is required to use this plugin: